-Employers doing business in the state of Delaware must report on the following employees:
+Employers doing business in the state of Hawaii must report on the following employees:

-- New Employees: Employers must report information on newly hired employees who reside or work in the State of Delaware.
-This includes employees of all ages, those who work less than a full day, those still in a probationary period, part-time and seasonal employees. - Rehired or recalled employees: Employers must report information on employees who are rehired or recalled to work after being laid off, furloughed, separated, granted a leave without pay or are terminated from employment if the employee is required to complete a new federal W-4 form. - Temporary employees: Temporary agencies are responsible for reporting information on any employee hired to report for an assignment.
-This need be done only once, employees do not need to be re-reported each time they report to a new client, unless there is a break in service and are required to complete a new federal W-4 form
+- New Employees: Employers must report information on newly hired employees who reside or work in the State of Hawaii.
+This includes employees of all ages, those who work less than a full day, those still in a probationary period, part-time and seasonal employees.
+This information must be reported even if the employee is employed for only one day before termination. - Rehired or recalled employees: Employers must report information on employees who are rehired or recalled to work after being laid off, furloughed, separated, granted a leave without pay or are terminated from employment if the employee is required to complete a new federal W-4 form.